Smack the Pony: History

-In Germany, the first transmission of the show aired on ProSieben, where the theme tune was changed to Texas' 2001 version of "I Don't Want a Lover", and featured a different title sequence.
+In Germany, the first transmission of the show aired on ProSieben, where the theme tune was changed to Texas's 2001 version of "I Don't Want a Lover", and featured a different title sequence.

 Deliberately silly and avoiding repetitive catchphrases, the show's surreal humour proved popular and the series had a regular audience of around 2.5 million viewers in the UK.

 In 2003 the show's leads announced that they would not be continuing with the format, preferring to quit while the show was a success rather than risk diminishing the quality of the material.

 The trio reunited for a skit in aid of Comic Relief for Red Nose Day 2017.